Pasang Dawa Sherpa, shortly known as Padawa. A man who knows the Himalayas like his 5 fingers.

 The mountains they shared are Ama Dablam, Island Peak, Lobuche.
 Cholatse, Cho Oyu, Everest, Lhotse, Manaslu, Shishapangma, etc. He describes him as “a very experienced, super strong, natural mountaineer who has been a guide on many 8,000 m mountains including K2 and solely responsible for saving numerous lives in extremely difficult and dangerous situations which he never really received any credit for . . .
 But the people who know him including me can vouch for everyone.”

 Pasang Dawa was one of the firsts to summit Everest this year in 2019 as part of the hazardous rope fixing team (we’ve all seen those traffic jams on Everest on May 23d) and then guided a client to the summit just a few days later.
 Which means he summited twice.
-Despite all of these achievements he has never received the accolades and honours so richly deserved.
+Despite all of these achievements he has never received the accolades and honors so richly deserved.
 Nobody heard about him abroad but this man is highly respected and known in the mountaineering world.

 When I was going to meet Padawa in our office a month ago, I was extremely excited and expected to see a confident and a strong man with temper and ambitions.
 Instead, I met a simple and humble man, breathing hard of the heat in Kathmandu.
 It is in some way hilarious to admit the fact that sherpas feel comfortable up there, in coldness on high altitude with thin air, and suffering down here from the sun and warmth.
 Shy and quiet, never talked about his achievements himself.
 I was the one to ask more and more.

 No expensive shoes or brand clothes, simple phone and no idea how to use email.
-Favourite food is dal bhat and momos, favorite place on Earth is Dingboche where he was born (4,400m).
-The favourite mountain is Lobuche Peak, never been abroad, no sponsors, no high-end house.
+Favorite food is dal bhat and momos, favorite place on Earth is Dingboche where he was born (4,400m).
+The favorite mountain is Lobuche Peak, never been abroad, no sponsors, no high-end house.
 But!
 A huge heart, tough character, unbelievable experience and a power to lead people on the highest peak of our planet.

 There is no one who can beat his achievements.
 A rock, a machine, a hero, a father, a Nepali, a pride of the Himalayas.